-- Use colored scarves, hankies or material to play with and play Peek a boo. - Roll, crawl or bop around together! - When we play we talk, when we talk we learn words.
-Describe everything you and baby are doing to build functional language - the words we use everyday.
+- Use colored scarves, tissues, or material to play with and play Peek a boo. - Have sensory experiences available for touching. - When we play, we talk, when we talk, we learn words.
+Describe everything you and baby are doing to build functional language the words we use every day.